One Last Note on Delivering the Message

 It is sometimes hard to remember to update information that is “out there.”
 Whether it is on the Internet as social media or a webpage, or if it is print material like brochures, it is very important that we keep our information up-to-date.
 This is not only a part of your contractual obligations – it also ensures that clients are able to find you easily.

-On a regular basis throughout the year, you should check and update your information on the Find Employment and Training Services (FEATS) section of the Employment Ontario website (www.tcu.gov.on.ca/eng/search.asp).
-You can follow the 5 easy steps Employment Ontario has provided on its webpage at www.tcu.gov.on.ca/eng/eopg/publications/eoupdate.pdf
+On a regular basis throughout the year, as stated in your contracts with MTCU, you need to check and update your information on the Find Employment and Training Services (FEATS) section of the Employment Ontario website.
+You can follow the 5 easy steps on Employment Ontario’s website.

 It is a good idea to set yourself up a reminder method to ensure your progam’s information is current and correct.
 Many programs check their listing on Employment Ontario and some, like Kingston Literacy and Skills, Napanee site, tie this in with reviewing their monthly EOIS-CaMS reports.
 At the Gateway Centre for Learning, the Executive Director maintains a list of items, websites, etc. that need to be updated whenever changes occur at their centre.
 While she is making updates, she reviews the whole record and makes corrections as needed.